Ziassy/api-automation-with-cypress/readme.md

-# API Automation using cypress
+# API Automation using Mocha, Chai, Supertest
-Hello, this is my repo for API automation using cypress, mocha and supertest
+Hello, this is my repo for API automation using Chai, mocha and supertest

 I already create API automation for endpoint :
 - Create category product